ATL: 3 Hrs

 Students will be advised by their major advisor on appropriate course schedule and credit hours for spring, based on courses completed in summer and fall.

-As the only required class that is common to the entire FYSA@GTL cohort, GTL 2000 is the cornerstone of this FYSA track.
+As the only required class that is common to the entire FYSA@GTE cohort, GTE 2000 is the cornerstone of this FYSA track.
 Building on concepts introduced in the summer-session GT 1000 course—such as intercultural sensitivity, mindful learning, empathy, and global citizenship—this course challenges students to reflect on the meaning of place, culture, and historical context.
-GTL 2000 is designed to enhance the experience of living and learning in France and the European Union.
+GTE 2000 is designed to enhance the experience of living and learning in France and the European Union.

 During the second half of the semester, students will continue meeting in class, and they will prepare for a week-long, guided excursion taking place during the Fall Break.
 For more on the Fall Break Excursions, see Travel/Excursions.

-The FYSA Faculty Director teaches GTL 2000, with guest instruction by a Georgia Tech-Lorraine French professor and guest speakers from the GTL community.
-GTL 2000 is also an important opportunity for community building and bonding between the students, a chance to learn alongside a globally minded cohort.
+The FYSA Faculty Director teaches GTE 2000, with guest instruction by a Georgia Tech-Europe French professor and guest speakers from the GTE community.
+GTE 2000 is also an important opportunity for community building and bonding between the students, a chance to learn alongside a globally minded cohort.